awsdocs/amazon-ec2-user-guide-windows/doc_source/launch-more-like-this.md

 Alternatively, create a [launch template](ec2-launch-templates.md) to store the launch parameters for your instances\.

 The following configuration details are copied from the selected instance into the launch wizard:
 + AMI ID
 + Instance type
 + Availability Zone, or the VPC and subnet in which the selected instance is located
 + Public IPv4 address\.
 If the selected instance currently has a public IPv4 address, the new instance receives a public IPv4 address \- regardless of the selected instance's default public IPv4 address setting\.
 For more information about public IPv4 addresses, see [Public IPv4 Addresses and External DNS Hostnames](using-instance-addressing.md#concepts-public-addresses)\.
 + Placement group, if applicable
 + IAM role associated with the instance, if applicable
 + Shutdown behavior setting \(stop or terminate\)
 + Termination protection setting \(true or false\)
 + CloudWatch monitoring \(enabled or disabled\)
 + Amazon EBS\-optimization setting \(true or false\)
 + Tenancy setting, if launching into a VPC \(shared or dedicated\)
 + Kernel ID and RAM disk ID, if applicable
 + User data, if specified
 + Tags associated with the instance, if applicable
 + Security groups associated with the instance
 + Association information\.
-If the selected instance is associated with a configuration file, the same file is automatically associated with new instance\.
+If the selected instance is associated with a configuration file, the same file is automatically associated with the new instance\.
 If the configuration file includes a joined domain configuration, the new instance is joined to the same domain\.
 For more information about joining a domain, see [Launching an Instance \(Simple AD and Microsoft AD\)](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/launching_instance.html)\.

 The following configuration details are not copied from your selected instance; instead, the wizard applies their default settings or behavior:
 + \(VPC only\) Number of network interfaces: The default is one network interface, which is the primary network interface \(eth0\)\.
 + Storage: The default storage configuration is determined by the AMI and the instance type\.

 **To use your current instance as a template**